 General Wesley Clark

 Although Obama plays the role of a Democrat, his actions speak louder than words.
 At no point has he changed the path set by the Neocons.
 Not only did he continue the wars in Iraq and Afghanistan, but along with other Western allies he oversaw the campaign against Libya, yet another country on the empire’s list.
+A nation that is now struggling with Islamic extremists who are filling the void left behind by the bombing campaign and murder of Gaddafi.

 Although there is anecdotal evidence of a tough state crackdown early on, which has become the crux of the argument against Assad, what the Western media initially ignored were Assad’s claims in his interview with Barbara Walters, of “terrorists” and “extremists” fomenting the violence.